shtankoksu/kotlin/spec-docs/function-types.md

 abstract class FunctionImpl(override val arity: Int) :
     Function<Any?>,
     Function0<Any?>, Function1<Any?, Any?>, ..., ..., Function22<...>,
-    FunctionLarge   // See the next section on FunctionLarge {
+    FunctionN   // See the next section on FunctionN
+{
     override fun invoke(): Any? {
         // Default implementations of all "invoke"s invoke "invokeVararg"